Jason3x/InfoSystem/README.md

 - The version of the installed arkos

 # Installation
-Install InfoSystem.sh in roms/tools or roms2/tools if 2 sd cards
+Install only InfoSystem.sh in roms/tools or roms2/tools if 2 sd cards

 # Original microSD (factory configuration)
 - Copy the script to roms/tools
 - In EmulationStation, open Options → 351Files, go to roms/tools and copy the script to opt/system.

 Otherwise, it will not appear in the Tools menu on the original microSD.
 (Thanks Tyranight for this)

+# Update
+Update panels if new ones are added => internet connection required